cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 The modulefiles for the different strategies do not play well with each other, in part because we use the same names for many of the modules between strategies.
-So in addition to the ``fake-sw-root`` subdirectory, each strategy has its own modulepath tree subdirectory underneath ``doc/example/compiler-etc-dependencies``.
+So in addition to the ``dummy-sw-root`` subdirectory, each strategy has its own modulepath tree subdirectory underneath ``doc/example/compiler-etc-dependencies``.
 There are some minor differences between the modulefiles for the Modulerc-based strategy